SAP-samples/aicore-multioutput-regression-restaurant-inspections/mission/04-create-docker-hub-account.md

 ## Create an account on Docker Hub
-In later stages of this mission, it's required to build docker images for the training phase and for the inference service.
+The later stages of this mission builds docker images for the training phase and for the inference service.
 Those docker images must be hosted in a repository that can be accessed from SAP Business Technology Platform, such as Docker Hub.
 Therefore, let's create an account on [Docker Hub](https://hub.docker.com/) if you didn't get one already.